sergejsaenko/sergejsaenko.github.io/README.md

 current problems:
 - on bigger screens you can't scroll down
-- the burger menu doesn't show up
-- the burger menu isn't clickable anymore
+- the burger menu isn't blurred